 One last point of clarification on the physics of electricity, and we’ll be ready to start looking at practical aspects that arise from the underlying physics.
 But first, we need to understand electromagnetism.

-Magnetism, that is, the effect of a magnetic field, is caused by rotating electrical charges; that is, electrons orbiting and “spinning” around a nucleus.
-In simple terms, we can think of magnetism as a kind of magnification of electrical charges, caused by the angular momentum of electrons.
-Unlike simple attraction or repulsion in all directions like simple electric charge, however, a magnetic field has a three dimensional polarity with a north/south:
+We can think of magnetism as a kind of magnification of electrical charges, caused by the angular momentum of electrons.
+A simple electric charge creates attraction or repulsion in all directions.
+A magnetic field is more complex, it has a three-dimensional polarity with a north/south:

-Magentic North and South are arbitrary names just like positive and negative charge used to describe repulsion of like polarity and attraction of opposite polarity along an axis.
+Magnetic north and south are arbitrary names just like positive and negative charge used to describe repulsion of like polarity and attraction of opposite polarity along an axis.

-Magentism in metals arises when enough electrons have a similar angular momentum to create a net magnetic domain.
-This can happen as part of the natural geological process of creation, or during manufacturing for manmade magnets.
+Magnetism in metals arises when enough electrons have a similar angular momentum to create a net magnetic domain.
+This can happen as part of the natural geological process of creation, or during production for manufactured magnets.
 A strong enough magnetic field can also induce a magnetic field in other metals, by pulling their electrons into a unified orbit.

 A magnetic field can also be created electrically.
 A weak magnetic field is created when a current flows through a piece of straight wire, but if that wire is coiled, a much stronger magnetic field is created.
 In fact, a simple, yet effective magnet can be created with just a standard AA battery, a piece of coated wire, and a nail:

-Just as a magnetic field arises from the electic charges, a magnetic field can induce current into a wire that enters the magnetic field.
+Just as a magnetic field arises from the electric charges, a magnetic field can induce current into a wire that enters the magnetic field.

 Induction is also important for a host of other uses, including transforming high voltages into lower voltages by inducing a current into a wire that’s coiled next to a higher voltage wire.
 We’ll explore this more in the next part of the tutorial.